- What is Conditional Admission to Pharmacy (CAP) status?

 - Complete a CAP Update form and a CAP Academic Requirement Tracking form at the end of Year One, so that the School of Pharmacy can monitor and provide feedback on your progress; and

-- NEW for students admitted into CAP status and commencing studies in the Faculty of Science in Fall 2017: Achieve satisfactory performance on the Personal Characteristic Assessment (CASPer test) administered online early in the winter term of Year Two; and
+- Achieve satisfactory performance on the Personal Characteristic Assessment (CASPer test) administered online in Year Two; and

 - Achieve satisfactory performance on the Pharmacy admission interview and Fundamental Skills Assessment, conducted at the end of the winter term of Year Two; and